michel-kraemer/gradle-download-task/README.md

 `If-Modified-Since` request header and provides a `Last-Modified` timestamp in its response.

-### Sequentially download a list of files to a directory
+### Concurrently download a list of files to a directory

 ```groovy
 task downloadMultipleFiles(type: Download) {